Pat Priest (actress)

-Patricia Ann Priest (born August 15, 1936) is an American actress known for portraying the second Marilyn Munster on the television show The Munsters (1964–1966) after the original actress, Beverley Owen, left after 13 episodes.
+Patricia Ann Priest (born August 15, 1936) is an American actress known for being the second person to portray Marilyn Munster on the television show The Munsters (1964–1966) after the original actress, Beverley Owen, left after 13 episodes.

 Early life

 Priest was born and raised in Bountiful, Utah.
-Her father was Roy Priest and her mother, Ivy Baker Priest, was the United States Treasurer from January 28, 1953, to January 29, 1961.
+Her father was Roy Priest and her mother, Ivy Baker Priest, was the United States Treasurer from January 28, 1953, to January 29, 1961, having been appointed to the role by President Dwight Eisenhower.
 American paper currency printed during Ivy Baker Priest's tenure bore her signature.
 Priest resided in Washington, D.C., with her mother.
 She graduated in 1954 from Washington-Lee High School in Arlington, Virginia.
 She is also a graduate of Marjorie Webster Junior College.

-Priest served as a page girl at the 1952 Republican National Convention.
+As a benefit of the influence of her mother, Priest served as a page girl at the 1952 Republican National Convention.

 She was crowned as the first International Azalea Festival Queen in Norfolk, Virginia, in 1954.

 Career

 Show business

 Early in her career, Priest worked as a singer and actress on local television stations, including WTTG in Washington, D.C.
 In the late 1950s, she acted in stage productions, including Bus Stop and The Tender Trap.

 Priest replaced actress Beverley Owen on the television sitcom The Munsters; Owen departed the series after the first 13 episodes in order to get married.
 Marilyn's character was a running gag, as she was a beautiful blonde treated as the ugly member of a family composed of a Frankenstein's monster for an uncle, a vampire for an aunt, a vampire for a grandfather, and a werewolf for a cousin.

 The studio replaced Priest with Debbie Watson (12 years Priest's junior) in the role of Marilyn Munster in the 1966 feature Munster, Go Home!
-(1966) instead of Priest, as Watson was under contract to the studio, which had plans to make her a film star.
+(1966), as Watson was under contract to the studio, which had plans to make her a film star.

 After the series ended, Priest appeared on episodes of television programs such as Bewitched, Perry Mason, Death Valley Days and The Mary Tyler Moore Show, in which she played Sue Ann Nivens's unappreciated younger sister.

 Priest's film roles included Looking for Love (1964) with Connie Francis, Easy Come, Easy Go (1967) with Elvis Presley, the horror film The Incredible Two-Headed Transplant (1971) with Bruce Dern and Some Call It Loving (1973) starring Zalman King.